minima-global/awesome-minima/README.md

 1. Please ensure your tutorial is written in clear English, please request assistance from a fluent English speaker if you need help.
 2. Your tutorial should be submitted as a **markdown (.md)** file with the structure as detailed below
+3. They should be complete, easy to follow and well commented.

 > # Title
 > A short, descriptive title.
 >